jaihuni/Team-Cook/DP4 report/main report.md

 ### Representative screenshots

+​	Task 1.
+Below screenshot represents about recipe suggestion.
+Recipe suggestion page can fill ingredients table with ingredients by click ingredients checkbox, search and enter, or click Add set button(This action can add several ingredients at once).
+After you fill ingredients table, you can be suggested possible menus when you click suggest recipe.

 <img style="float: left" src="/img/1.png" width="600" height="250">

+​	Task 2 and 3 are can execute in recipe optimizing page.

+​	Task 2.
+Below screenshots represent about Ingredients optimizing. first image's table is filled randomized values to be determined by user.

 <img style="float: left" src="/img/2-1.png" width="600" height="500">

+​	If, user click "Modify Amount", The table's value is adjusted to max serving's ingredients which can make to input value.

 <img style="float: left" src="/img/2-2.png" width="600" height="500">

+Task 3.
+Below screenshot represents about Step optimizing.
+It looks like normal recipes, but some steps can be deleted.
+User can distinguish delete-able step with its checkbox theme.
+Also, It suggest automatic time reduced recipe when user adjust cooking time by using slider.

 <img style="float: left" src="/img/3.png" width="600" height="800">